glyfo/sui-dev-docker/README.md

 ### Develop on Sui Blockchain using Local Docker Enviroment

-This is a guideline to explaint step by step how develop Smart Contract using Sui Blockchain on Docker.
+This is a  step by step guideline how develop Smart Contract using Sui Blockchain on Docker.

 #### Current Version